mkgdevelopers/mkgdevelopers/README.md

   <a href="https://www.scala-lang.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/scala/scala-original.svg" alt="scala" width="40" height="40"/> </a>
 </p>

-<h3 align="left">About Us:</h3>
+<h3 align="left">Who We Are:</h3>
 <p align="left">
-  We’re a dynamic team of two frontend enthusiasts, blending creativity and code to build awesome web experiences.
-From crafting pixel-perfect designs to diving into interactive projects like our zombie shooter game, we thrive on pushing the boundaries of what’s possible with modern tech.
+  We’re a tight-knit team of two frontend fanatics who love turning ideas into interactive web experiences.
+From cloning big-name sites to crafting quirky games, we’re all about blending design and code with a dash of fun.
+Stick around—we’ve got more in the works!
 </p>